 Where can I place a Jute Rug?

-Jute rugs are best suited to low – medium traffic areas.
+Jute rugs are best suited to low to medium traffic areas.
 Softer than sisal, they are slightly less hard-wearing.
-Create a warm and welcoming feel in your living room or bedroom with one of our natural jute rugs.
+Create a warm and welcoming feel in your living room or bedroom by adding one of our natural jute rugs.

 If you have any questions about our natural fibre rugs, contact our rug experts for more help.
 Our full range of jute and sisal rugs is available online and certain items can be purchased in our rug shop in Cork, Ireland.
 Remember delivery throughout Ireland is free on orders over €50.